fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_vip6.html.markdown

 * `fosid` - Custom defined ID.
 * `ldb_method` - Method used to distribute sessions to real servers.
 Valid values: `static`, `round-robin`, `weighted`, `least-session`, `least-rtt`, `first-alive`, `http-host`.

-* `mappedip` - Mapped IPv6 address range in the format startIP-endIP.
+* `mappedip` - Mapped IP address range in the format startIP-endIP.
 * `mappedport` - Port number range on the destination network to which the external port number range is mapped.
 * `max_embryonic_connections` - Maximum number of incomplete connections.
 * `monitor` - Name of the health check monitor to use when polling to determine a virtual server's connectivity status.